gu-stav/saucelabs-developer-challenge/README.md

 ## Development

-`npm run watch` will reload after your changes.
+`npm run watch` will run the application on http://localhost:3000/ and automatically reload after you made changes.

+### Code standards

-`npm run lint` will lint your code.
-Prettier is already included, therefore running `npm run lint -- --fix` will fix all possible occurences.
+`npm run lint` will lint the code.
+Prettier is already included, therefore running `npm run lint -- --fix` will fix all possible occurences, according to `.eslintrc`.

 ## Run

-`npm run serve`
+`npm run serve` will run the application on http://localhost:3000/.